Virginia Medical Malpractice Lawyer

 This type of immunity from insurance claims and lawsuits is not as strong as the sovereign immunity that protects government employees or the Feres Doctrine that prevents active duty members of the U.S. military from filing medical malpractice claims for errors at federal health care facilities, however, it can make pursuing a medical malpractice or other type of personal injury claim difficult.

 Charitable Immunity Example

-An example in which the charitable immunity could be applied is, let’s say, when a church-run hospital injures a patient by nicking or severing their bowel or ureter.
+One example in which charitable immunity could be applied is if a church-run hospital injures a patient by nicking or severing their bowel or ureter.
 The hospital could probably raise charitable immunity as a defense and be protected from a medical malpractice injury claim.
 Although extremely helpful for most nonprofit organizations, this doctrine does not protect against an action claiming an infringement of constitutional rights or a breach of contract.

 Charitable Immunity in Virginia

 Critics argue that this doctrine can hinder accountability and compromise the quality of care provided by charitable organizations, as they might not be as vigilant in ensuring proper standards and practices.
 Many jurisdictions began to reconsider and modify the charitable immunity doctrine.
 Some states abolished it altogether, allowing individuals to sue charitable healthcare organizations for medical malpractice on equal grounds as they would non-charitable entities.

 While some states have imposed limitations on recovery from charitable organizations by capping damages or allowing damages only to the extent of the available insurance, in Virginia, the charitable immunity defense is alive and well.